mw00847/reaxff_crosslinking/README.md

 | methanol formed | 2 | matches crosslink count |
 | mass balance | 73/73 | confirmed |

-## limitations
+## Limitations

-the principal limitation of this approach is the timescale gap between MD simulation (nanoseconds) and real cure cycles (seconds to minutes). conversion plateaus as reactive sites become separated in the densifying network and thermal diffusion is insufficient to bring them together within the simulation window.
+The principal limitation of this approach is the timescale gap between MD simulation (nanoseconds) and real cure cycles (seconds to minutes).
+Conversion plateaus as reactive sites become distant to eachother in the network and thermal diffusion is insufficient to bring them together during the simulation window.

-Vashisth et al. address this using an accelerated ReaxFF method that applies biased forces to reactive site pairs within a defined distance window, achieving 85-95% conversion. this represents the most significant methodological extension of the current work.
+The work by Vashisth et al. addresses this by using an accelerated ReaxFF method that applies biased forces to reactive site pairs within a defined distance window allowing for 85-95% crosslinking conversion.

-for the polyester/HMMA system, the low conversion additionally reflects the absence of an acid catalyst. industrial cure of melamine-crosslinked coatings uses p-toluenesulfonic acid or dodecylbenzenesulfonic acid to lower the reaction barrier significantly.
+For the polyester/HMMA system, the low crosslinking conversion reflects the absence of an acid catalyst.
+For industrial coil coatings of melamine crosslinked coatings catalysts such as p-toluenesulfonic acid or dodecylbenzenesulfonic acid are required to lower the reaction barrier.

-## repository structure
+## Repository structure

 ```
 reaxff-crosslinking/